MaxTalberg/RV-detection-of-L98-59/docs/source/src.rst

 Run L98-59
 ==========

-The module :mod:`run_l9859` includes a function to run the L98-59 model.
+The module :mod:`run_l9859` is the function used to run the L98-59 model.

 .. automodule:: run_L9859
     :members: